addas3/game-hangman/README.md

 * Player was able to put numbers also for guessing the word.
 I fixed it by adding guess.isalpha() so incase the player input number will get error saying "Invalid input.
 Please enter a letter."
 * The game was not running and I discover it was because my indication for game.play() was not right.
 I fixed it and it started working
+* When the game ends and I reset the game and I was getting the welcome message however it was showing me already that I am lost.
+I fix it by adding def reset_variables.
+* When player write letter in capital letter it was not working and player was able to write multiple letters without issue.
+I fix it by adding .lower() to the guess variabile and adding "or len(guess) > 1" for the "if not guess.isalpha()"

 ### Remaining Bugs